Development application process

 The Sustainable Planning Act 2009 (SPA) does not apply to certain developments, including:

-- development in urban development areas under the Urban Land Development Authority Act 2007 (ULDA Act)
+- development in state development areas under the Economic Development Act 2012

 - projects declared to be of state significance.